-Activities are obviously optional, and it may be possible to just watch, or stay at the hotel, or do some independent exploring.
-Either way, parents are responsible for their child at all times, so they will need to supervise if a child wants to opt out.
+Activities are definitely optional, and it may be possible to just watch, stay at the hotel or do some independent exploring.
+Either way, parents are responsible for their child at all times, so you will need to supervise if a child wants to opt out.

-We often cover a lot of ground, especially on our family treks where terrain can be challenging and steep, and when rain is a possibility you will all need waterproof footwear with a good grip.
-For any trips that aren’t specifically trekking, then a comfortable, sturdy pair of shoes such as trainers or sneakers will be great.
+We often cover a lot of ground, especially on our family treks where terrain can be challenging and steep.
+When rain is a possibility, you will all need waterproof footwear with a good grip.
+For any trips that aren’t specifically trekking, then a comfortable, sturdy pair of shoes such as trainers or sneakers will work fine.